SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-09-10-vscode-and-unity-take-another-bold-step-forward.markdown

 This plugin works on both **MacOS** and **Windows** and gives you the following capabilities:

-- An option to enable VS Code integration (_Editor –\> Assets –\> Enable Integration_), this updates your solution files and (more importantly) keeps them in sync.&nbsp; This also sets the preferred external tool editor in the Unity preferences.
+- An option to enable VS Code integration (_Editor –\> Assets –\> Enable Integration_), this updates your solution files and (more importantly) keeps them in sync.
+This also sets the preferred external tool editor in the Unity preferences.
 **\*Note, the old “Sync MonoDevelop” option is now gone in the Unity editor from V5.2**
 - It writes out the necessary (and sometimes hard to find) VS Code configuration files, including the ability to hide “non-code” files in the editor (hides things like .sln, .csproj and the ever present unity .meta files)
 There are a couple of other settings in there to help speed up the integration.
-- Automatically launches VS Code direct to your project folder, EVERY-TIME.&nbsp; no longer do you have to worry about keeping that window open, or switching around if you work on multiple projects
+- Automatically launches VS Code direct to your project folder, EVERY-TIME.  no longer do you have to worry about keeping that window open, or switching around if you work on multiple projects

-> _One thing to be aware of, once you enable the VSCode integration, changing your preferred code editor in the External Tools preferences will have no effect as the plugin takes over opening code files.&nbsp; If you want to use another editor, you will have to disable the integration first using the setting shown above!_
+> _One thing to be aware of, once you enable the VSCode integration, changing your preferred code editor in the External Tools preferences will have no effect as the plugin takes over opening code files.
+If you want to use another editor, you will have to disable the integration first using the setting shown above!_

 These are just the main highlights as there are more features in there as well.